 Live Better.
 We Can Help.

-South Texas Health System Behavioral offers no-cost, confidential assessments for those in need of behavioral health, substance abuse treatment and more.
+South Texas Health System Behavioral offers confidential assessments for those in need of behavioral health, substance abuse treatment and more.
 Our staff is available 24 hours a day, 7 days a week to schedule assessments at 956-388-1300.
 If you need immediate medical assistance, please contact 911 or seek the nearest emergency room.